Details

 1. Completed bachelor’s degree

-- Human anatomy (2 semesters)
+- Human anatomy or equivalent (2 semesters)

-- Human physiology (2 semesters)
+- Human physiology/exercise physiology/exercise prescription or equivalent (2 semesters)

-- Research design/statistics (1 semester)
+- Research design/statistics or equivalent (1 semester)

 View Bond’s Canadian equivalent courses.